interledger/interledger-rs/examples/xrp-settlement/README.md

 ## Conclusion

-This example showed an SPSP payment sent between two Interledger.rs nodes that settled using on-ledger Ethereum transactions.
+This example showed an SPSP payment sent between two Interledger.rs nodes that settled using on-ledger XRP transactions.

 Check out the [other examples](../README.md) for more complex demos that show other features of Interledger, including multi-hop routing and cross-currency payments.